Care Around the Clock: The SwanCare Night Shift

 Pictured above: Mary Zhuga (RN), Sarah Madega (AIN), Cleo Zimunya (AIN), Richard Holloway (CN), Melisa McKay (AIN), Latha Kamalakaran (AIN), Bidhya Shrestha (AIN), Naryan Kc (AIN).

 Our night shift team are truly one of a kind.
-SwanCare has nearly 40 employees that regularly work night shifts over our three care facilities and combined, they’ve served for over 370 years at SwanCare - which speaks volumes about their connection to the organisation, to each other, and importantly, to their residents.
+SwanCare has nearly 40 employees that regularly work night shifts over our four care facilities and combined, they’ve served for over 370 years at SwanCare - which speaks volumes about their connection to the organisation, to each other, and importantly, to their residents.
 To understand what it means to work nights at SwanCare, we spoke to Richard Holloway, Night Shift Coordinator for Tandara and Kingia (pictured centre) and Bidhya Shrestha, Assistant in Nursing (AIN) (second from the right).

 Meet Richard and Bidhya